US STOCKS-S&P 500 ekes out record high, turns higher after Fed Powell report

 NEW YORK, Oct 19 (Reuters) - The Dow and S&P 500 eked out record closing highs on Thursday, turning higher at the last minute after a Politico report that Federal Reserve Governor Jerome Powell is the leading candidate for the nominee for Fed chair.

-Investors have been anxious to hear who President Donald Trump will pick as the nominee.
-A decision like Powell would likely be a continuation of the current stock market-friendly monetary policy that has helped fuel the market’s more than eight-year bull run.

-Stocks had been recovering from early losses for much of the afternoon but the S&P 500 and Dow were still a tad lower just before the Powell report.
+Stocks had been recovering from early losses for much of the afternoon ahead of the report, which came a day after the White House said President Donald Trump will announce his decision on the matter in the “coming days.”

 “Clearly at the end it had everything to do with the speculation about Jerome Powell,” said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.
 “I can’t observe any other reason for why we ended up.”